 - Try not to book departures too early in the morning.
 Keep in mind that a driver must wake up 2-3 hours earlier than your departure time to allocate time to get ready, get to the garage, do the mandatory safety inspection and drive to your starting point.
 A 5 AM departure time might mean the driver isn’t fully rested.

 - Inquire about a bus company’s insurance, asking specifically if the company carries a minimum of $5M of insurance.
 Any company who carries $10-$100M indicates an operator who has large volume and expertise dealing with professional organizations.

 - Ask to be added as a certificate holder on the carriers Certificate of Liability.

 - Watch hours of service.
 The federal government has set maximum driving hours for a reason.
 As planners, do not design itineraries that are close to the legal driving hours.
 Keep in mind that there might be traffic, food stops and that tour directors often try to include additional elements to your itinerary.

 - Educate yourself.
 With 3,500 mortocoach coach companies in North America, not all companies are equal.
-Visit http://www.safer.fmcsa.dot.gov/CompanySnapshot.aspx to see their safety profiles and insurance records.
+Visit the Federal Motor Carriers Safety Administration site to see bus safety profiles and insurance records.

 - If the bus company is local, take the time to visit their garages and you will learn a lot.
 We trust the DOT experts for the vehicle inspections, but as travel experts, we need to make the effort to visit their facilities.
 If we take the time to do hotel site inspections, as an industry, we should also do garage inspections.
-Groupize.com visits about 100 garages a year throughout the USA and Canada and keeps a photo library of their vehicles and garages.

 - Some Operators specialize in certain type of work for their vehicles and drivers.
 Make sure it matches your needs.
 For example, a limo company specializing in party buses and casino trips, is not the ideal supplier for an over the road coach tour.